Wachira11ke/Sample-Repo/README.md

 $ gulp scss
 ```

-The generated file is saved in `static/assets/css` Folder.
+The generated file is saved in `static/assets/css` directory.

 <br />